Sliding Scale of Gender Inequality

 - PlayStation 2 RPG Nuga-Cel informs you outright at the start that absolutely no men will be appearing in the game, not even as NPCs.
 The (male) narrator who informs you of this is fired on the spot, never to be seen again.
 Although the player character is male, he is never seen or heard, unless you get a particular ending where he becomes the final boss.

 - The Asari from Mass Effect do technically fall into this, being a race of Blue-Skinned Space Babe, being all biologically female, not requiring a male (or even one of their own species) to procreate, and having the most advanced tech and most graceful architecture in the galaxy.
 In addition, they all have biotic powers and have a natural life span of around one thousand years (barring injury, illness or death, of course) and in general are viewed as wise, peaceful beings.
-Although, since there is no (and never was a) male counterpart to the asari, it's slightly more accurate to say that they are genderless...
+Although, since there is no (and never was a) male counterpart to the asari, it's argued that they are "genderless" (but just happen to fit all the traits of a human female).
+However, they are also stereotyped as the sex objects of the universe.
+Every species known is attracted to them, they are considered naturally beautiful and adept to sexual promiscuity, there are asari strippers everywhere, and many of the important asari characters show off skin or boobs.
+So, in short, they fit both the tropes of the Straw Feminist utopia and women as sexual objects.

 Full Gender Separation Examples